renfieldk/sensible-how-to/README.md

 ### jukebox
 First, the jukebox.
-1. Open up your terminal and go to `/sensible/apps/node/jukebox/` by typing `cd /sensible/apps/node/jukebox/`
+1. Open up your terminal and go to `/sensible/apps/node/jukebox/` by typing<br>
+`cd /sensible/apps/node/jukebox/`
-2. Start up the Jukebox by typing `sensible-app.command` You should see something like
+2. Start up the Jukebox by typing<br>
+`sensible-app.command`
+You should see something like
 ```
 changing directory to /Users/renfield/sensible/apps/node/jukebox